A Sampling of Activities for Men’s Health Month and Anytime During the Year.

-Men’s Health Month and Men’s Health Week partners use this as an opportunity to develop and implement creative awareness activities for men and boys.
+Our partners have developed and implemented creative awareness activities for men, boys, and families to use anytime during the year, and during Men’s Health Month and Men’s Health Week.
 Men’s Health Network coordinates dozens of corporate, government, religious, and fraternal outreach activities across the country.
 Many federal, state, and local government websites provide information about Men’s Health Month.
 Most major broadcast news organizations carry stories about men’s health and interview experts in the field.
 Print media coverage includes numerous newspapers across the country.
 A sampling of activities from past years includes:

 Governors of the states declare Men’s Health Week in their states.